 Often patients will have to wear a binder or girdle to keep the abdominal contents tucked in and supported or they are too uncomfortable.
 Most hernias are treated by your general surgeon.
 However, when a hernia is large and complex, fixing it usually requires the additional expertise of your plastic surgeon.
 Our training gives us the skill to know how to rearrange muscles and skin so that we can repair the hernia and restore a functional abdomen.

 This usually also involves placing a mesh to strengthen the repair.
 The procedure is generally done in conjunction with your general surgeon because scar tissue needs to be released from the intestines and organs that are involved in the hernia.
 You will usually be referred to us by your general surgeon and we will work as a team to come up with the best possible plan for you.
 Additionally, Dr. Patel and Dr. Truong are fully trained in general surgery as well as plastic surgery, so they have a well-rounded understanding of all of the issues involved in hernia repair and will work to give you the best treatment possible.
-If you need a hernia/abdominal wall reconstruction, visit us at Lift Plastic Surgery in Houston.
+If you need a hernia/abdominal wall reconstruction in Houston TX, visit us at Lift Plastic Surgery.

 At Lift Plastic Surgery, we form a close-knit team with you.
 We utilize our years of collective experience in all aspects of plastic surgery.